rspack-contrib/rsbuild-dev-middleware/README.md

 The public path that the middleware is bound to.

 _Best Practice: use the same `publicPath` defined in your webpack config.
 For more information about `publicPath`, please see [the webpack documentation](https://webpack.js.org/guides/public-path)._

-### serverSideRender

-Type: `Boolean`
-Default: `undefined`

-Instructs the module to enable or disable the server-side rendering mode.
-Please see [Server-Side Rendering](#server-side-rendering) for more information.

 ### writeToDisk